pkp/pkp-docs/learning-ojs/en/journal-setup.md

 You can only delete a section if there are no articles assigned to it.
 If you want to delete a section that has articles assigned to it, you will need to move the articles to a different section first.
 Then click the blue arrow below the section name to reveal the **Delete** link, then click the link.
 OJS will ask if you want to permanently delete the section and you can click **Yes**.

 ## Categories

+This PKP School video explains how to create categories in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="Y97U1icfEPw" provider="youtube" title="Video of how to create categories in OJS"%}